Inverse design of deployable origami structures that approximate a general surface: Acknowledgment

 \section{Acknowledgment}

 The authors thank Prof. Dr.~T.~Vetter, Department of Computer Science, and the University of Basel for the source of the human face data.
 The authors thank the High-performance Computing Platform of Peking University for the computation resources.
 This work was partly supported by the MURI program (FA9550-16-1-0566).
 R.D.J. also thanks ONR (N00014-14-1-0714) and a Vannevar Bush Faculty Fellowship for partial support of this work.
-X.D., H.D. and J.W. thank the National Natural Science Foundation of China (Grant Nos.~11991033, 91848201, and 11521202) for support of this work.
+X.D., H.D. and J.W. thank the National Natural Science Foundation of China (Grant Nos.~11991033, 91848201, and 11521202) for support of this work. { X.D. thanks Dr. Lu Lu for assistance in laser cutting.}

 \begin{appendix}